loppjp/blocktrain/README.md

 2.2.5 Component Interfaces

-The blocktrain training pipeline uses pytorch interfaces for all components:
+The trainblock training pipeline uses pytorch interfaces for all components:

 ![component_design](./docs/diagrams/component_design.drawio.png)

 2.2.6 Callbacks

 A training loop has distinct points in time that can be considered events.
 These events can be at the start of training, the start of an epoch, the start of a training step, or even upon a failure of some kind.
-The callbacks that will be available are described in the [callbacks api](./src/blocktrain/callbacks.py).
+The callbacks that will be available are described in the [callbacks api](./src/trainblock/callbacks.py).

 ## 3. Analysis and Prep of Training Datasets